Creative Equanimity

 To Speak or not to Speak

-While writing fiction might entail living within the confines of one’s imagination, there emerges the gratitude for precious moments spent with close friends who understand the writer’s period of ‘absence’ from the social hub.
+While writing fiction might entail living within the confines of one’s imagination, there emerges the gratitude for precious moments spent with close friends and family who understand the writer’s period of ‘absence’ from the social hub.
 The art of conversation keeps books alive as stories unfold, are morphed and recreated to generate hours of pleasurable reading.

 Precious moments are often a coffee catch up and soulful reconnecting.

 Cyberspace engagement in favour of human company is creeping into relationships, eroding the exhilaration of animated or quiet conversation between and among people.
-This makes those in the company, particularly the elderly, for whom a virtual world does not equate with social engagement, feel ignored or unimportant.
+This makes those in company, particularly the elderly, for whom a virtual world does not equate with social engagement, feel ignored or unimportant.

 My idea of good company is the company of clever, well-informed people who have a great deal of conversation; that is what I call good company. ~ Jane Austen